Pintool Regions

 -control start:icount:100

-The controller will fire a start event, once 100 instructions are executed.
-No more events will be fired
+The controller fires a start event once 100 instructions run.
+No more events are fired.

 -control start:icount:100,repeat:3